enira/cockpit-smb-plugin/README.md

 ```

 ## Automatic install
 Just run the following command to let a script to download the files and install the software.
+This method of installing is recommended.
+The automatic install script will figure out if you are running a previous version and which version to apply.
+As Project Cockpit moves pretty fast, there is a huge version gap between operating systems.
 ```
 wget -O - https://raw.githubusercontent.com/enira/cockpit-smb-plugin/master/install.sh | sudo bash
 ```

 ## Manual install
 Create the Cockpit plugin folder and download the code.
 The manual install only works with the last tested version of Project Cockpit.
-The automatic install script will figure out if you are running a previous version and which files to apply.
 ```
 sudo mkdir /usr/share/cockpit/smb